ZSSW-30: ATGM

+Spike is a family of Israeli fifth generation anti-tank guided missiles that features both fire-and-forget mode and command guidance via a fiber optic data link.
+They also integrate third party target designation for indirect fire through its lock-on after launch capability for non-line-of-sight (NLOS) use.
+Spike-LR and LR2 can engage targets in a direct attack or top attack mode, which makes them capable of destroying modern MBTs.
+Spike-LR can hit targets at ranges from 200 meters to 4 kilometers when guided manually, and up to 4.5 kilometers in the fire-and-forget mode, while the Spike-LR2 has a maximum range of 5.5 kilometers.
+Both variants feature a tandem warhead with the penetration of over 700 mm RHA after ERA for the LR variant and 30% more for the LR2.

+The Javelin is an American fire-and-forget, IIR guided anti-tank guided missile.
+The system employs a top attack flight profile against well armored vehicles such as MBTs, but can also be used in a direct attack mode against softer targets such as IFVs, unarmored vehicles or buildings, as well as targets too close for top attack and even helicopters.
+In the top attack mode, the Javelin can reach a peak altitude of 150 m in top attack mode.
+Initial versions had a range of 2 kilometers, later increased to 2.5 kilometers.
+Javelin's tandem HEAT warhead is stated as being able to penetrate in excess of 760 mm RHA after ERA.

 Smoke grenades

 For protection, the turret is equipped with eight 81 mm smoke grenade launchers, four on the left side and four on the front to the right of the main gun.
 The grenades used are the GAk-81 multispectral phosphorus grenades designed and produced by ZSP Niewiadów (Zakłady Sprzętu Precyzyjnego Niewiadów).
 When fired, grenades fly 30–60 meters (depending on the launcher's angle) and after up to 4.5 seconds from being fired, starts to produce the smokescreen.
-The smokescreen lasts for 30–50 seconds depending on the weather conditions and covers the vehicle in the visible light spectrum as well as in the IR spectrum of 1-5 µm.
+The smokescreen lasts for 30–50 seconds depending on the weather conditions and covers the vehicle in the visible light spectrum as well as in the IR spectrum of 1-5 μm.

-ZSP Niewiadów designed a more modern GM-81 smoke grenade which works in a broader wavelength spectrum (0.3 - 14 µm) and has an additional charge which generates a short lasting (around 5 seconds) cloud of smoke immediately upon firing and covers the vehicle before the main charge starts generating smoke (which lasts longer as well - 40–60 seconds), however the Land Forces hasn't adopted it and still uses the old GAk-81 grenades.
+ZSP Niewiadów designed a more modern GM-81 smoke grenade which works in a broader wavelength spectrum (0.3 - 14 μm) and has an additional charge which generates a short lasting (around 5 seconds) cloud of smoke immediately upon firing and covers the vehicle before the main charge starts generating smoke (which lasts longer as well - 40–60 seconds), however the Land Forces hasn't adopted it and still uses the old GAk-81 grenades.